jesuserro/CatholicBible/README.md

 ### Markdown for your own benefit

-  - Designed for Seamless Usage with [Obsidian](https://obsidian.md/)
+- Designed for Seamless Usage with [Obsidian](https://obsidian.md/
-    - Add your own notes and thoughts
-      - Incorporating Historical Context to Deepen Interpretation
-      - Connecting Verses to Other Books and Chapters
-      - Exploring Symbolism and Allegorical Interpretations
   - Your thoughts are yours
   - Your knowledge should last
   - Your mind is unique
 - Comprehensive Section Divisions for Better Understanding
 - Interlinked Files for Easy Navigation and Reference
 - Supporting Multi-Language Translations for Broader Access

+### Easy to Use

+- Add your own notes and thoughts
+- Incorporating Historical Context to Deepen Interpretation
+- Connecting Verses to Other Books and Chapters
+- Exploring Symbolism and Allegorical Interpretations

 ## Get Involved

 - Fork the Repository to Initiate Contributions